Heart-Force/cs4843finalprojectC/README.md

 ## Project Details:
 ### Frontend:
 1. ReactJS: JavaScript Framework.
-2. Axios: Establish connection with the backend web service.
+2. Axios: Establish connection with the backend web service (sends requests and receives responses).
 3. React-Bootstrap: CSS framework to build React-like HTML components.

 ### Backend:
 1. Python
-2. Flask
+2. Flask: A web framework, it is a Python module that lets you develop web applications
 3. google-cloud-firestore: SDK for Google Cloud Firestore.
 4. firebase-admin: The Admin SDK is a set of server libraries that lets you interact with Firebase from privileged environments and perform CRUD operations.

 ### Database:
 Firestore: Google Cloud Firestore is a NoSQL document database built for automatic scaling, high performance, and ease of application development.